-Even though they’re so lethal, though, you’re nine times more likely to die from being struck by lightning than from a venomous snake bite.
+Even though some snakes have lethal venom, you’re 9 times more likely to die from being struck by lightning than from a venomous snake bite.
 That’s in equal parts to do with education about snakes, healthcare, and the relative rarity of snakes with venom that is strong enough to kill you.

 - 1 What Is the Most Poisonous Snake in the USA?